TheNatas/CS50-final-project/README.md

 # Find Me
 #### Video Demo:  <https://youtu.be/pVJaYvERXiE>
 #### Description:
-"Find Me" is a web based prototype of a "lost phone" game (as _Another Lost Phone_ and _Simulacra_) where the player can have a smartphone-like experience on their browsers, being able to take notes and selfies and download them to their computer.
+"Find Me" is a flask webpage where the user can have a smartphone-like experience on their browser, being able to take notes and selfies and download them to their computer.
+This project is also a prototype for a future "lost phone" game (as _Another Lost Phone_ and _Simulacra_), with a higher number of resources on the phone and game lore.

 ### Initialization:
 The application starts on `game.py` by connecting to the database (`game.db`) and creating the main route, which renders `index.html`, our main template.
 It's worth mentioning that there are two other routes on this file, both which are used in the project to access the phone's state and screen's state stored in the database.